exercism/website-copy/pages/code_of_conduct.md

 - race
 - age
 - religion

-anything else you can think of.
+- anything else you can think of.

 As someone who is part of this community, you agree that:

 - We are collectively and individually committed to safety and inclusivity.
 - We have zero tolerance for abuse, harassment, or discrimination.
 - We respect people’s boundaries and identities.
-- We refrain from using language that can be considered oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
+- We refrain from using language that can be considered offensive or oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
 - We avoid using offensive topics as a form of humour.

 We actively work towards: